 Projection-based approaches, such as DiffPruning and ChildPruning, utilize task-specific data to select tunable parameters.

 The DiffPruning [7] model proposes to model the parameter selection mask as a Bernoulli random variable and optimize the variable with a reparametrization method.
-It then projects the mask onto MM’s feasible region and performs the optimization alternately.
+It then projects the mask onto ’s feasible region and performs the optimization alternately.
 Therefore, it also aligns with the definition of a sparse fine-tuned model.

 The ChildPruning [8] model proposes to iteratively train the full model parameters and then calculates the projected mask to find the child network.
 This approach of alternating between full model training and mask projection also complies with the definition of a sparse fine-tuned model.